VirtualBox

 - VM Settings > USB

-- Select USB Controller version
+- Select USB Controller version (USB 2.0/3.0 requires the Extension Pack)

-- Add specific USB devices
+- Add USB device filters

 CLI USB Management

-123456# List USB devices
+123456# List USB devices visible to the host

 VBoxManage list usbhost

-# Add USB filter
+# Add a USB device filter

 VBoxManage usbfilter add 0 --target "MyVM" --name "My USB Device" --vendorid 0x1234